alban-read/M1-MICRO-FORTH/dumbint.md

 As you can see the decompiler is aimed at displaying the tokens layout in memory, geared towards helping me write and test the compiler, rather than re-creating the source code.

+The compiler lays down things like tokens for branch instructions and instructions to load or fetch literal values.

 This shows the word and word type.